tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

   - Added bar_chart widget
   - Added 2 more screens on rotation to demo theme

+#### 2024-04-14
+  - Moved the lcd handling to a separate thread, the main thread should be more responsive now.
+  - Changed the refresh and heartbeat values in config.json
+  - Enhanced the network sensor to be able to monitor multiple interfaces
+  - Added more tokens to network sensor, and changed the max scale value
+  - Fixed a bug where config save wouldn’t save the current value for heartbeat
+  - Moved the GUI "unsaved changes" variable from config to state
+  - Added some more error handling in sensors
+  - Cleaned up 2nd screen on demo theme
+  - Added memory sensor, and added it to 2nd screen

 ## Dependencies

 Until I do an official release and figure out how to package all this, you will need to follow the below steps.
 You should at least have minimal version of node+npm installed.